 I get it, flying with a baby for the first time can be intimidating for new parents.
 Heck, even after multiple flights with a baby or toddler, I still get a little nervous.
 You just never know how it’s going to go.
 And some flights aren’t going to be good.
 That’s just the way it goes.

 We were once on a flight from a trip in Iceland with a toddler and preschooler, when my overtired toddler lost it.
 We hadn’t even taken off yet.
-The couple in front of me started talking very loudly about how “this was going to be the worst flight EVER” and immediately called over a flight attendant to ask for new seats.
+The couple in the seats in front of me started talking very loudly about how “this was going to be the worst flight EVER” and immediately called over a flight attendant to ask for new seats.

 I was doing everything I could to calm him down.
 Finally, I pulled out my phone and he got distracted.
 Minutes later he was sleeping and slept the ENTIRE flight.
 In total, it was maybe 10 minutes that he was upset.

 Be that wonderful parent that you are.
 Focus on your baby or toddler and help them through the situation.
-Ignore the eye rolls or comments around you (easier said than done).
+Ignore the eye rolls or snarky comments around you (easier said than done).

-Know that you are doing the best you can and let the rest go.
+Know that you are doing the best you can and let the rest go!

 - Try to plan flights at the best time of day for your baby or toddler.
-Mornings are a good time as they are often happier then.
+Mornings are a good time as babies are often happier then.
 You can also plan for nap times or overnight if you think your baby will sleep on the plane.